-Built to give the impression that it is floating on water, the Kota Kinabalu City Mosque is a must-see sight in Kota Kinabalu, the capital of Sabah in Malaysia.
-Four minarets, a blue dome and a golden dome are the striking features of the mosque.
-Closely resembling Medina’s Nawabi Mosque, the Kota Kinabalu City Mosque is an architectural marvel in itself!
+Built to give the impression of floating structure, the Kota Kinabalu City Mosque is a must-see sight in Kota Kinabalu.
+Four minarets, a blue dome and a golden dome remain the striking features of the mosque.
+The Kota Kinabalu City Mosque closely resembles the Medina’s Nawabi Mosque and thus forms an architectural marvel in itself!

-As you walk through the mosque you’ll notice that the design is highly influenced by the Arabic form of architecture.
-Known locally as the floating Mosque, the true beauty of the mosque can be seen when paddle boating on the man-made lagoon towards the mosque.
+A walk through the mosque lets you explore the intricately designed Arabic influenced architecture.
+Locally known as the floating Mosque, the true beauty of the mosque strikes when paddle boating on the man-made lagoon.

-The mosque hopes to incorporate the local community’s religious, social and economic aspects and has a joint project of a fish farm within its grounds.
+The mosque hopes to incorporate the local community’s religious, social and economic aspects.
+A joint project of a fish farm stands incorporated within its grounds.
 It also houses four madrassas and a healthcare clinic for the community’s welfare.

-Being a place of worship by the Islamic community you are required to dress modestly with your head covered.
+Being a place of worship of the Islamic community you need to dress modestly with your head covered.
 It’s considered respectable if you remove your footwear at the entrance.
-Once you remove your footwear you can go to the taps and wash your hands and feet before you enter the inner parts of the mosque.
-If you are a non-muslim, you won’t be allowed in during prayer hours, but the call to prayer is something you should stop and listen to at least once when you are in Malaysia.
+Once you remove your footwear, wash your hands and feet before you enter the inner parts of the mosque.
+A non-muslim cannot enter during prayer hours, but the call to prayer is something you should stop and listen.

 The locals may help you with the mosque’s history and also help you understand certain rituals carried out in the mosque.
 Especially a local travel guide can help you in this regard.
 You can find yourself a suitable travel guide from a portal like